metahoof/docs/docs/white-paper/traits.md

   high-risk, high-reward racing.
 Their wild temperament makes them formidable in high-stakes races, where their explosive strength and daring spirit lead them to victory in tough and unpredictable conditions.

+---

 ## Breed Type

 Defines the breed of the horse, influencing its advantages or limitations in various race types and conditions.
 Each breed type has unique attributes contributing to racing performance.

 - **Purebred:** Horses with a single breed lineage, known for their consistency and specialized traits.
-- **Crossbreed:** A mix of two different breeds, offering a blend of traits from both, potentially creating versatile and adaptable horses.
+- **Crossbreed:** A mix of two or more different breeds, offering a blend of traits from both, potentially creating versatile and adaptable horses.
-- **Hybrid:** Combining features from multiple breeds, hybrids may exhibit rare and unique abilities.
-- **Legendary Breed:** Exceptionally rare breeds with extraordinary attributes and abilities, offering a significant advantage in races.
+- **Legendary Breed:** Exceptionally rare breeds with exclusive traits.

+---

 ## Gender